voronianski/xml2obj-stream/README.md

 ### `each('element', iterator)`

 Executes `iterator` function on every `'element'` inside XML resource.
-Iterator receives element that is already tranformed into object.
+Iterator receives an element that is already tranformed into object.

 **Default transformation produces an object that follows such rules:**